rcarrata/rcarrata.github.io/_posts/2023-05-24-supply-chain-2.md

 Now it’s time to build our Container image!

-We will use the Dockerfile provided to build the image using Podman or Docker in order to be able to push it to a container registry.
+We will use the Dockerfile provided to build the image using Podman or Docker so that we can push it to a container registry.

 We can then run the image in distributed systems such as Kubernetes or OpenShift (or in other systems):